rebelsky/csc301-new/_assignments/assignment06.md

 ## Part Two: Radix sort for strings

 As you may recall, *radix sort* for integers works by using the binary digits of the integer, repeatedly grabbing the 0's at each location and putting them before the 1's at the same location.
-If we move from lower-order bits to higher-order bits, this mechanism
+If we move from lower-order bits to higher-order bits, this mechanism ends up sorting the values.

+We can do the same thing with strings.
+We start at the righmost character in the strings.
+(For now, we'll assume that all of the strings are the same length.)
+We put the a's before the b's before the c's, ....
+Then we go to the next-to-rightmost character, and so on and so forth.

+Implment this form of radix sort for strings of up to eight characters.
+You can rely on `ithchar` (in the provided code) to grab each character.
+`ithchar` helps with strings shorter than eight characters.

+### Part Three: Bucket sort

+As you may recall, bucket sort sorts values by separating the values into separate buckets depending on some easy-to-calculate aspect of the values, an aspect that is related to the ordering.
+For example, we might put all the strings that begin with 'a' together in a bucket, all the strings that begin with 'b' together in another bucket, all the strings that begin with 'c' in a third bucket, and so on and so forth.
+After that, we'll need to sort the values in each bucket, which we will often do with another sorting algorithm (or by using a variant of bucket sort that looks at the next character).

+But we don't need just 26 buckets.
+We could, for example, use 27\*27 buckets, where the bucket for a string depends on the first two letters.

+Implement such a bucket sort.